parklab/bamsnap/docs/input.rst

 Input files (``-bam``)
 ^^^^^^^^^^^^^^^^^^^

 Input files to be used can be specified using the ``-bam`` argument.
 It is possible to specify a single file or list multiple files.
+Also, a cram file can be assigned with ``-bam`` argument.

 .. code:: console

     $ bamsnap -bam ./data/NA12878.bam
     $ bamsnap -bam ./data/NA12878.bam ./data/NA12877.bam ./data/NA12879.bam
+    $ bamsnap -bam ./data/NA12878.cram
+    $ bamsnap -bam ./data/NA12878.cram ./data/NA12877.bam ./data/NA12879.bam

 Title of bam file(s) (``-title``)